AngeloAugust/Portfolio/README.md

+# Personal Site
-# First Python Project using the django framework to build my portfolio site.
+First Python Project using the django framework to build my portfolio site.